 The Joaquin Jackson I knew

 With a simple “saddle my pony, boys” Jackson retired from the Texas Rangers in 1993, but continued to live in Alpine, Texas, where he was the owner and operator of a private investigations firm.
 His wife, Shirley Conder Jackson, died on February 11, 2012, and in 2014 he married Jewely Van Valin, who was by his side during his final days.
 He had two sons with Shirley, Don Joaquin Jackson and Lance Sterling Jackson, and two grandsons, Adam Michael and Tyler Joaquin.
-His oldest son Don Joaquin is currently in prison for auto theft and murder, a tragedy Joaquin Jackson writes about painfully in his memoirs.
+His oldest son Don Joaquin spent time in prison for auto theft and murder, a tragedy Joaquin Jackson writes about painfully in his memoirs.
 In retirement, Joaquin was active with the Former Texas Rangers Foundation, with his private security business, and with the community in his home town of Alpine.

 I am fortunate to have known Joaquin Jackson, having been first introduced to him by my father-in-law, former Texas Ranger Phil Ryan, notable in his own right for his arrest of mass murderer Henry Lee Lucas.
 Joaquin Jackson was a very gracious man, who invited me on a few occasions to enjoy a cigar with him or play a few holes of golf.
 He always had a witty comment or a kind word to say to me when we would visit and share a laugh.
 I recall on one occasion we went to a nearby signing for his book, One Ranger, fully expecting to buy our copy and have him sign it.
 “Bullshit,” replied Joaquin. “you’re family.”
 And, with that, he signed a copy of his book with his trademark su amigo siempre, handed it to me without asking for payment, kissed my bride on the cheek, and said he looked forward to seeing us again soon.
 I’m sure the lost revenue from the gifted book provided much dismay of his publisher!
 There are a lot of great memories of Joaquin Jackson, but that’s one of my favorites.
 Sadly, Joaquin Jackson passed away at 80 years old at his home in Alpine on June 15, 2016.